simurai/user-styles/README.md

 ### How to install

 1. Install one of those "user-styles" browser extensions, like [User CSS](https://chrome.google.com/webstore/detail/user-css/okpjlejfhacmgjkmknjhadmkdbcldfcb) for Chrome.
-2. Click on the "Get the styles" link above that you want to use, then copy the CSS styles.
+2. Click on the "Get the styles" link above and copy the CSS styles.
-3. Go to the appropriate site, for example [twitter.com](https://twitter.com/) if you want to use "Twitter (wide)", open the extension and paste the copied CSS styles.
+3. Go to the appropriate site, for example [twitter.com](https://twitter.com/) if you want to use "Twitter (minimal)", open the extension and paste the copied CSS styles.
 4. Done!
 It should look somewhat close to the screenshot.